bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 :public-api:`AbstractUserProcessExtension </ch/ivyteam/ivy/process/extension/impl/AbstractUserProcessExtension.html>`.
 The interface also includes an inner editor class to parametrize the bean.
-The documentation of the interface and the abstract class can be found in the Java Doc of the |axon-ivy| Public API.
+The documentation of the interface and the abstract class can be found in the Java Doc of the Axon Ivy Public API.

 .. note::

-   Since |axon-ivy| version 3.x this element has become somewhat obsolete since it has become very easy to create and call your own Java classes from IvyScript.
+   Since Axon Ivy version 3.x this element has become somewhat obsolete since it has become very easy to create and call your own Java classes from IvyScript.
 However, the PI element still provides a standardized interface to a third party Java class and can provide a